realsuayip/autocomplete/readme.md

  `noResultsMessage`\
  The message to be shown when there are no results found.

+`cache`\
+Set this option to true to enable caching.

  #### Styling
  Result list container takes 100% width of the parent element, thus the parent element needs to be relatively positioned with a certain width.